Jeffrey Epstein's death still feels unbelievable. According to an expert, it isn't.

 “People find it inconceivable that he was actually left alone.
 Everybody looks at him and sees a pretty obvious threat for suicide or a homicide,” Tartaro says.
 “He had reason, you know, good motivation to want to end his life.
 He was a billionaire who owned his own island and now was living in a probably 6-by-12 jail cell.
 He knew that the public pressure was on so this time he was not going to be able to get a sweetheart deal.
 People who are facing long prison sentences are at higher risk for suicide.”
 But also, she notes, “it could benefit other people—and some very powerful people—if he died, so there is some possibility…There was definitely a good motive for homicide as well.”

-There is certainly still a need for further investigation into how Epstein’s death was allowed to happen and into how dismal jail conditions are across the country.
-If the public frenzy and speculation surrounding Epstein are good for anything, Tartaro argues, “it does a little bit of good in that it keeps the pressure on the government to actually conduct an investigation.”
-She concludes, “On the other hand, I don’t think that hysteria and conspiracy theories are particularly helpful, especially in this era, where we have so many arguments about what’s fake news and what’s real news.
+There is certainly a need for further investigation into how Epstein’s death was allowed to happen and into how dismal jail conditions are across the country.
+If the public frenzy and speculation surrounding Epstein are good for anything, Tartaro argues: “It does a little bit of good in that it keeps the pressure on the government to actually conduct an investigation.”
+She adds, “On the other hand, I don’t think that hysteria and conspiracy theories are particularly helpful, especially in this era, where we have so many arguments about what’s fake news and what’s real news.
 We need to be cautious and not jump to conclusions.”

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.